Mitta Mitta, Victoria: Transportation & Communications

 Mitta Mitta Airport (privately owned) provides access to the town for Air Ambulance, flight training, fire fighting, agriculture services and visitors.
 A daily freight service operates between Albury/Wodonga and Mitta Mitta.
 A community-funded television translator situated on Mt Sugarloaf relays free-to-air programs from Albury.
 Telstra provides 4G mobile phone coverage to the town and a CB repeater on Channel 1 offers a safety and emergency service.

 Community

 The Mitta Valley has a strong culture of volunteerism with the 2021 Census indicating that 35% of the population volunteer through an organisation.

 The town operates a Country Fire Authority (CFA) branch together with a local State Emergency Service (SES) branch.
 Locally trained Ambulance Community Officers (ACOs) service an area of 2500 km2 on a 24/7 basis on behalf of Ambulance Victoria.
 There is a Victoria Police Station in the centre of the town.

 The major annual event is the Mighty Mitta Muster held on the long weekend in March and is conducted by local volunteers.

 The town in conjunction with neighbouring township Eskdale has an Australian Rules football team "Mitta United" competing in the Tallangatta & District Football League.

 Golfers play at the course of the Mitta Mitta Golf Club on Magorra Park.

-The Mitta Mitta Brewing Co produces craft beers.

-There is one pub in the centre of town, the Mitta Pub (formerly the Laurel Hotel).
-The pub sits next to Paddy's Reserve and backs on to Snowy Creek.